OnePlus has unveiled two own-branded TV sets that it hopes will shake up the long-established television market.

 OnePlus TV as a smart home controller

-- Likely to have Google Assistant or Alexa integration
+- Google Assistant integration

 - Smart home hub

-How much will OnePlus TV cost?
+How much does OnePlus TV cost?